Particular/docs.particular.net/samples/saga/nh-custom-sagafinder/sample.md

 From the process point of view it is important to note that the saga is not sending to the payment processor the order id, instead it is sending a payment transaction id.
 A saga can be correlated given more than one unique attribute, such as `OrderId` and `PaymentTransactionId`, requiring both to be treated as unique.

 At start-up the sample will send a `StartOrder` message.
 Building a saga finder requires to define a class that implements the `IFindSagas<TSagaData>.Using<TMessage>` interface.
 The class will be automatically picked up by NServiceBus at configuration time and used each time a message of type `TMessage`, that is expected to load a saga of type `TSagaData`, is received.
 The `FindBy` method will be invoked by NServiceBus.
-It is our responsibility to query the saga storage looking for the saga instance:
+The responsibility to query the saga storage looking for the saga instance is owned by the finder:

 snippet:CustomSagaFinderNHibernate